 Here are the 10 financial commandments for your 20s from our friends at Kiplinger.com:

 - Develop a marketable skill - before you can start worrying about what to do with your money, you need to earn some.

 - Establish a budget – once you’re bringing home that cash money you will need to work out how much you have to spend on necessities and how much you can realistically save monthly.

-- Get insured – when horrible things happen to you – say a trip to the emergency room overseas or a fire in your apartment – Insurance may save you from shelling out thousands and thousands of dollars.
+- Get insured – in case of emergencies, insurance may save you from shelling out thousands and thousands of dollars.
 Read more on why you need travel insurance here and if you are renting why Renters Insurance is a great idea.

 - Build an emergency fund – Insurance alone won’t cover all of your problems so make sure you have an emergency fund on hand as an extra precaution.

-- Start saving for retirement – I know it may seem forever away but the sooner you start saving for retirement the better, for example if you are 25 and out away just $100 a month (on an 8% return) with quarterly compounding (interest earned) you’ll have $346,039 by the time you turn 65.
-Say hello to Caribbean cruises and cocktails al paid for with cash!
+- Start saving for retirement – we know it may seem forever away but the sooner you start saving for retirement the better.
+For example if you are 25 and put away just $100 a month (on an 8% return) with quarterly compounding (interest earned) you’ll have $346,039 by the time you turn 65.

-- Quit the bank of Mum and Dad – I think this one is pretty self explanatory, but try and stand on your two financial feet as much as you can.
+- Quit the bank of Mum and Dad – this one is pretty self-explanatory, but try and stand on your own financial feet as much as you can.

 - Clean up your online presence – Delete the party pictures, delete the dodgy Halloween costumes.